Get-AppRoleAssignment

 • Uses automatic pagination via Invoke-EntraRequest (handles large result sets)

-• Implements explicit memory management with garbage collection
+• Uses explicit memory management with garbage collection

 • Processing time scales with number of service principals (typically 30-120 seconds for large tenants)